 - The U. S. Drought Monitor map released on August 1 depicts 4.5% of the state in the Abnormally Dry category, confined to northeastern Minnesota.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

-- The U.S. Geological Survey reports that stream discharge values are generally normal to much above normal in the central and south, with normal to below normal flows in the north.
-There are some pockets of much below normal flows in the northwest.
+- The U.S. Geological Survey reports that stream discharge levels are much above normal across southern Minnesota, with normal to above normal streamflow across central Minnesota and normal to below normal streamflow across the north..

 [see: USGS Stream Flow Conditions]

 - Water levels on Minnesota lakes vary depending on lake and location in the state.
 During June and July, Mille Lacs rose about a half a foot from the level in late April and leveled off though early August.
 On August 5, Minnetonka was at 929.29 feet with 75 cfs flowing through Gray's Bay Dam.
 On August 5, White Bear Lake was at 924.92 feet, a decrease of .49 feet since the recent high level of 925.41 feet on July 5.
 Rainy Lake and Lake of the Woods were both in the median range for early July.
 Lake Superior was forecasted to be at 603.28 feet on August 2, nine inches above the August average and one inch above the record August level set in 1952.
 Superior is forecast to fall an inch over the next month.